chewnoill/mycore4me/README.md

 mycore4me
 =========

 A first step to integrating Core calendar information with google calendar.
 What this can do now is allow users to import their core calendar into any google account's calendar.
+Simple user interface to receive credentials from the user, send those to a backend java servlet which pulls down event information from Core and then push those events to Google.

 --------------------------
 Server Side

 *  [core_post](/src/core_dos/server/core_post)